 katherine jin

-Katherine Jin is a policy advisor and organizer with experience in AI regulation, data privacy, biosecurity, and digital equity.
-She most recently served on Mayor Mamdani’s Technology Transition Committee, advising on restructuring New York City’s technology governance and digital equity strategy.
-She has also served as technical policy advisor to New York State Senator Kristen Gonzalez, where she led technical policy development across multiple legislative packages including the New York Privacy Act, comprehensive AI governance legislation, and data broker regulation.
-In this role, she provided technical guidance on algorithmic discrimination protections, biometric surveillance restrictions, automated employment decision tools regulation, and data center regulation.
-As an organizer, Katherine has engaged with technology policy issues across New York City, including environmental justice advocacy around data centers, digital rights and surveillance, and advising elected officials on municipal broadband and digital services policy.
+Katherine Jin is a policy advisor and organizer with experience in AI regulation, data privacy, biotechnology, and digital equity.
+She most recently served on Mayor Mamdani’s Technology Transition Committee, advising on New York City’s technology governance, digital services strategy, and procurement reform.
+She was technical policy advisor to New York State Senator Kristen Gonzalez, where she led work across the New York Privacy Act, data broker regulation, and AI governance legislation.
+In her organizing and policy work, Katherine has written legislative frameworks for data center regulation, led advocacy for digital rights and surveillance oversight, and advised on the implementation of municipal broadband.

 Katherine studied Biology and Computer Science at Columbia University.